No sales and profit growth for P&G in 2015 due to strong dollar

 The dollar .DXY gained nearly 13 percent against a basket of currencies in 2014, its strongest performance since 1997.

-P&G said exchange rates would reduce full-year sales by 5 percent and profit by 12 percent, or at least $1.4 billion after tax.
+P&G said exchange rates would reduce full-year sales by 5 percent and profit by 12 percent, or at least $1.4 billion (£921 million) after tax.

 Moeller said the impact from currency fluctuation would never go away fully, and that P&G was working to further localize its supply chain and building 20 new manufacturing plants in emerging markets.